h2jorm/snippets/README.md

-# webpack-config
+# project-config

-Preset files of webpack.config.js
+Config files of project